Welcome to the Faculty Senate

 Johann Neem, Senate President, x3403

-The Faculty Senate of Western Washington University has posted for campus review a proposed amendment to Bylaw 7.4 of the Constitution of the Faculty of Western Washington University.
-Members of the faculty are encouraged to review the document, and written comments may be sent to Johann.Neem@wwu.edu or mailstop 9020.
+In accordance with Article VI of the Constitution of the Faculty of Western Washington University, the WWU Faculty Senate has posted for campus review a proposed amendment to the bylaws of the Faculty Constitution.
+A new bylaw establishing a Senate Extended Education Committee was proposed in a motion from the Executive Council and presented to the Faculty Senate on April 7, 2014.
+Members of the faculty and campus community are encouraged to review the document, and written comments may be sent to Johann.Neem@wwu.edu or to mailstop 9020.

 What is the Faculty Senate?

 It is the policy of Western Washington University that there shall be meaningful participation by the faculty, through the Faculty Senate or other recognized faculty bodies, in matters relating to university academics, budget, planning and policy at all levels of internal university governance.
 This is consistent with the University's policy of open participation in governance.
 (Faculty Handbook, II.B.1)

 The Faculty Senate is empowered to speak and act for the Faculty with responsibility in the areas of curriculum, academic programs, scholarly activities, the education of students, the mission of the university, and institutional and administrative effectiveness.
 These matters are not covered by the contract between WWU and the United Faculty of Western Washington (UFWW).

 The Senate agenda, the minutes, and short abstracts of meeting activities are sent to the faculty and published on the web and in Western Today shortly after the meetings.

 Each Senator at Western represents a specific constituent group, usually in his or her discipline, and works to apprise constituents of current Senate action and discussions.
 Senate Elections and appointments to Standing Committees take place in Spring quarter.

 What committee work does the Senate oversee?